 RELATES TO: KRS 314.011(12), 314.073, 314.131(1), (2)

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 314.131(2) and 314.073(3) require the board to establish continuing competency requirements and approve providers of continuing education.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 314.131(2) and 314.073(3) require the Board of Nursing to promulgate administrative regulations establishing requirements for continuing competency and approval of providers of continuing education.
 This administrative regulation establishes requirements for providers of continuing education.

 Section 2.
-(1) A provider applicant who wants to offer a continuing education activity or a refresher course shall submit an:
+(1) A provider applicant who wants to offer a continuing education activity shall submit an:

 (a) Application for Provider Approval; and

 (b) Application fee as established in 201 KAR 20:240.

 (2) If an application is approved, the board shall issue a provider number to the applicant.

 (3) On or before September 30 of the year in which an approval period expires, an approved provider shall submit the:

 (a) Application for Provider Renewal; and